Turbochargers and Diesel Engines

 Anti-surge compressor covers

 Also known as Ported or Map width extension covers, feature either a bullet or slotted type whereby, the holes or slots intersect a groove just before the compression area of the compressor wheel.
-These styles are designed to bleed off air pressure to reduce compressor surge with in the compressor wheel blade area.
-This style works to some degree under acceleration surge conditions when the blades lose their grip and the exducer flow stalls, allowing the back flow of air to reach and flow out through the ported compressor groove back into the intake system (through either the bullet or slotted type holes).
-Ported compressor design covers, is primarily to target acceleration load surge and has minimal effect on deceleration surge conditions.
+These styles are designed to add additional flow by increasing the compressors “swallowing” ability moving it away from the surge line.
+This style works to some degree under acceleration surge conditions when the blades lose their grip and the exducer flow stalls, allowing a back flow of air to reach and flow out through the compressor inducer/ ported compressor groove back into the intake system.
+Ported compressor housing design, is primarily to target acceleration load surge and extend the choke flow area but has minimal effect on deceleration surge conditions.
+Make no mistake, if your Diesel vehicle has the distinctive “choof choof” sound when you back off the WOT then it is surging and will destroy your turbcharger.

 Blow off valves

 Blow off valve type systems are a more effective way to eliminate all types of compressor surge (both acceleration and deceleration).
-Compressor efficiency is also increased because slotted systems continuously bleed off air during non surge conditions due to their design.
+Compressor efficiency is also increased over Ported or Map with extension type systems.
 A blow off valve only works when surge conditions are present.
-It does this by sensing differential pressures from the post turbocharger induction system to within the volute part of the compressor housing /pressure around the compressor wheel, and/or either side of the intake system’s butterfly valve.
+It does this by sensing a differential pressure from the post turbocharger induction system to within the volute part of the compressor housing /pressure around the compressor wheel, and/or either side of the intake system’s butterfly valve (Petrol).

 The best way to eliminate compressor surge is by compressor wheel design!